danehansen/display/README.md

 __Class__ : public class SuperSprite
 __Inheritance__ : SuperSprite > Sprite > EventDispatcher > Object

 A sprite class designed for when you need to divide your sprite into several separate images.
 One reason for doing this would be if your sprite exceeds a total of 5 million pixels.
 Browsers (especially mobile) tend to have unpredictable behavior when a background image exceeds 5 million pixels.
+This class depends on TweenLite.js which is available at <http://greensock.com/> as well as Sprite.js and EventDispatcher.js.

 ##Public Properties##